congma/pysrun/README.en.markdown

 ### Log-in, log-out and kicking operations.

 1. Log-in: use the command `pysrun login`.
 Program exits silently on successful log-in.
-The username and password are required.
+The username, password and interface are required.
 2. Log-out: use `pysrun logout`.
-The "uid" is required, therefore `uidfile` must be known to the program.
+The interface and "uid" is required, therefore `uidfile` must be known to the program.
 3. Forced log-out, or kicking: use `pysrun kick` to force out all users of this account.
 The username and password are required.